-Cold Pressure: Tyre pressure affects both the responsiveness and the grip of the tires.
+Cold Pressure: Tyre pressure affects both the responsiveness and the grip of the tyres.

-Increasing cold pressure: Can lead to less grip as the contact patch (the area of the tire that is in contact with the road) decreases.
+Increasing cold pressure: This can lead to less grip as the contact patch (the area of the tyre that is in contact with the road) decreases.
 This can potentially lead to oversteer if the rear tyre pressure is increased or understeer if the front tyre pressure is increased.
-However, the tires might become more responsive.
+However, the tyres might become more responsive.

 Decreasing cold pressure: Increases the tyre’s contact patch, leading to more grip.
 This could potentially reduce oversteer if the rear tyre pressure is decreased or reduce understeer if the front tyre pressure is decreased.
 However, the tyres might become less responsive.